deliveroo/routemaster/INTERNALS.md

   Maps worker identifiers (base 36 strings) to the timestamp they were last active at.
   Used for housekeeping (nacking pending batches for "dead" workers).

-`lock:....` (string)

-  Temporary locks used to manage consistency.
-  (only useful if we aim for cluster support, as clustering doesn't support atomic ops across shards)

 ### Event processing pseudocode